MichaelrMentele/balder/web/src/engine/log.md

+# 4/1
+Okay, let's start with a headless interaction.

 # 1/29
 Maybe I'm overthinking this.
 Maybe simply having a callback on the effect and on the requirement is enough..?
 The downside to a callback is that, if I don't have explicit types then I cannot easily upload them with content.